 “I’m good at my job, but instead of me, others are getting promoted.”

 Why?
-Because you lack CRITICAL CORE SKILLS (used to be called ‘soft skills’).
+Because you lack CRITICAL CORE SKILLS (also commonly referred to as ‘soft skills’).

 If you lack these critical core skills, your career progression can be hindered.